Nigeria

 The electricity power grid is owned and operated by the government.
 Of Nigeria’s 233 million people, over 90 million do not have access to electricity.
 Nigeria’s electricity production per person is one of the lowest in the world.
 Long term underinvestment results in frequent blackouts and shortages.
 Many users, including the government, do not pay their electricity bills; revenue accounts for about 65% of operating costs.

 Private gas-powered generators generate more than twice as much electricity as the power grid.
 Nigerians’ spending on off-grid power is equal to 60% of the government’s entire budget.
-Over half of the country’s manufacturing sector is not connected.
-New data centers have to provide their own power.
+Cities suffer from noise and air pollution.

 There are plans to build off-grid solar and other renewable energy projects.
 Even if successful, they will not close Nigeria’s massive electricity shortage.
 And if successful, there will probably be fewer customers on the grid, making it even harder to expand and modernize it.